serinth/serverless-github-diff-emailer/README.md

 # Getting Started #
 1. Install Serverless `npm install serverless -g`
 2. Clone the this repository
-3. Run `serverless init` inside the project directory
+3. Run `serverless project init` inside the project directory
 4. `cd` into the lambda function github-push-notification folder and run `npm install`
 5. Modify the github-push-notification/config.json file to match your requirements
 6. Deploy using `serverless dash deploy`